conscientiousCode/Etymological-Dictionary-of-Han-Chinese-Characters-Database/README.md

 limited restriction on their usage.
 For specifics, please see the respective licenses.

 # Step by step process of producing the final database from the Howell's Etymology pdf
+Note: If you simply want access to the resultant database, see "data/howell_etymology_text_database.txt"

 0. Review configuration details in "Python_config_Details.md"
 1. The raw pdf + howell_pdf_to_raw_txt.py -> howell_etymology.txt
 2. howell_etymology.txt + howell_raw_txt_to_txt_database.py -> howell_etymology_intermediary.txt